williamsnell/ws_content/content/posts/entropy/index.md

 This intuitive explanation clarifies all of the above properties.
 1. and 2. occur because volumes can be smaller than 1 (\(2^{-3} = 0.125\), for example.)
-3. occurs because when we change units, the box containing our numbers grows or shrinks (even if the actual underlying data is the same.)
+3. occurs because when we change units, the box containing our numbers grows or shrinks in terms of absolute number magnitude (even if the actual underlying data is the same.)

-##### A Good Solution: Divergence
+### A Better Solution: Divergence

 Differential Entropy, then, isn't the whole answer.
 To motivate the actual solution, we'll start by looking at the entropy formula we tried to discretize earlier: